darkoid/WebVulnerabilities/README.md

 1. [ ] Something else.

 ## Motivation or Credit
 Recently [The Practical Ethical Hacking Course](https://academy.tcm-sec.com/p/practical-ethical-hacking-the-complete-course) on tcm academy updated by adding a new section called **Find & Exploit Common Web Vulnerabilities** which was around 2 hours.
 Credit goes to [Alex Olsen](https://academy.tcm-sec.com/courses/author/1728995) who also made [Practical API Hacking](https://academy.tcm-sec.com/p/hacking-apis) course which I highly recommend.
-The videos from PEH were so fun to watch I had to make this project.
+The videos from PEH were so fun to watch that I had to make this project.

 ## Disclaimer
 - Neither the project nor its developer promote any kind of illegal activity and are not responsible for any misuse or damage caused by this project.